o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-client-auth/setup.md

 #### IAM roles

-1. **CognitoUserPoolSMSRole**: Allows Cognito user pool to send sms for signup and MFA.
+1. **CognitoUserPoolSMSRole**: Allows Amazon Cognito user pool to send SMS messages for sign up and MFA.

 1. **Authenticated CognitoIdentityPoolRole**: Provides permission to authenticated clients by providing credentials associated with the managed policy attached to this role.

 1. **Anonymous CognitoIdentityPoolRole**: Provides permission to anonymous clients by providing credentials associated with the managed policy attached to this role.

-#### Cognito User pool
+#### Amazon Cognito user pool

-Create user pool with email/phone sign-up enabled, SMS_MFA enabled and optional.
+Create user pool with email/phone sign up enabled, SMS_MFA enabled and optional.

-#### Cognito Identity pool
+#### Amazon Cognito identity pool

 Create identity pool to support authenticated and anonymous identities.

 ##### Authenticated

-1. **Cognito User pool**: Use above created user pool for authentication.
+1. **Amazon Cognito user pool**: Use the created user pool for authentication.
 2. **Google**: Use Google authentication provider for authentication.
 3. **Login With Amazon**: Use LWA authentication provider for authentication.